fouadhusseini/whitepaper/README.md

-2. The potential benefits and opportunities resulting from enabling real time access to customers data
+<strong>2.
+The potential benefits and opportunities resulting from enabling real time access to customers data</strong>

 We will now examine key areas which highlight the tremendous potential of encouraging technology led innovators.